oracle/odpi/doc/src/functions/dpiSodaDoc.rst

 .. function:: int dpiSodaDoc_getContent(dpiSodaDoc* doc, \
         const char** value, uint32_t* valueLength, const char** encoding)

     Returns the content of the document.
+If the document contains JSON an exception will be thrown.
+Use :func:`dpiSodaDoc_getIsJson()` to determine whether to call this function or :func:`dpiSodaDoc_getJsonContent()`.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.